jdkula/modem-door-control/README.md

 TWILIO_SID: Twilio Auth ID
 TWILIO_AUTH: Twilio Auth Secret
 TWILIO_PHONE: The phone number to send text messages from
+MIN_LOG_LEVEL: The minimum logging level.
+One of "silly", "trace", "debug", "info", "warn", "error", or "fatal".
+Defaults to "debug".
 ```

 Created mostly for education purposes.
 Please be careful with